 Sell donated gold and silver from Arbroath charity shops, online and by post.

 How does an Arbroath charity shop sell donated gold and silver?A team member messages GoldPaid online on WhatsApp with photos, then posts the items using a free prepaid Royal Mail Special Delivery label.
 GoldPaid inspects everything and sends a no-obligation written valuation.
-If the charity accepts, payment is made by Faster Payments to its registered bank account, and declined items are returned free and fully insured.
+If the charity accepts, payment is made by Faster Payments to its registered bank account, and declined items are returned free and tracked, with Royal Mail cover.

 Charity shops in Arbroath